Title: The Reluctant Fundamentalist

 The Reluctant Fundamentalist Book Review

-The Reluctant Fundamentalist is part of a group of books that have had their covers completely redesigned by ‘street artists’ which are all rather snazzy looking so you should definitely go check all of those books out.
+The Reluctant Fundamentalist is part of a group of books that have had their covers completely redesigned by ‘street artists’ which are all rather snazzy looking so you should definitely go check all of these new Penguin editions out.

 To top it all off, the ending of The Reluctant Fundamentalist was thoroughly confusing.
 It is a sort of plot twist (I think?), but to be honest, I wasn’t really sure and this is one of the flaw’s of the one sided conversation style of narration because it’s all about what Changez is saying, not really what he is feeling and so it wasn’t that clear what was going on and who was doing what.

 In conclusion, The Reluctant Fundamentalist is a so-so book that has some great moments about the loss of identity and moving to a new country and racism etc, but for the most part it was a disappointment as I believe the narrative lacked focus.
-I would recommend reading this purely for the unique narrative style that is quite rare but plot-wise, I don’t think this book has that much to offer readers.
+I would recommend reading this purely for the narrative style that is quite unique.